 All classroom activities, unless otherwise instructed, will be online.
-Skill sessions and labs will be held in the Collier building as well as the Interprofessional Immersive Simulation Center (IISC) on the Health Science Campus.
+Skill sessions will be held in our department in the UT Collier building as well as the Interprofessional Immersive Simulation Center (IISC) on the Health Science Campus.
 Faculty are always available on class days to meet with students.
 Office hours and days will vary on non-class days, so students are encouraged to make advance arrangements if it is necessary to meet on a non-class day.
 The following are key personnel for the administration and delivery of your education: